appseconnect/docs/_posts/Workflow-Management/use-cases/2018-09-21-common-use-cases-on-workflow-management.md

         identifier: workflowusecases
 ---

+## Workflow Use Cases for specific bussiness scenario

 Workflow signifies the definition, execution, and automation of business processes where tasks and information are passed from one touchpoint to another for action, according to a set of procedural rules.

 Organizations use Workflows to coordinate tasks and synchronize data between systems, with the ultimate goal of improving organizational efficiency, responsiveness and ease of use.

 In this article, we will look on APPSeCONNECT Workflow Use Cases which can help in developing solutions for your business.

+## Table of Use Cases

 |Use Case|Description|
 |-----|----------|